How to Make Your Fear To Serve You

 Acknowledging Your Fear: The First Step to Transformation

 The journey of using fear to serve you begins with acknowledgment.
-Too often, we try to ignore or suppress our negative emotions, hoping they’ll go away on their own.
+Too often, we ignore or suppress our negative emotions, hoping they’ll go away on their own.

 But ignoring it only gives it more power over us.
 Instead, we must face them head-on and acknowledge their presence.